brucestull/django-starter/notes/01_how_to_create_this_repository.md

             PS C:\Users\Bruce\Programming\django-starter>
             ```
         * The current sample directory contains only the `README.md` for this repository and a `notes` directory for markdown documentation files.
+            * There is another directory, called `.git`, which may be hidden, in the current directory.
+This is the `git` configuration file.
+            * `README.md` is a standard file contained in most git repositories.
+            * The `notes` directory is created by the author to contain the markdown documentation files.
-Your repository may contain other files such as a `.gitignore` or `LICENSE`.
+            * Your repository may contain other files such as a `.gitignore` or `LICENSE`.
 These are related to the repository but do not affect the code.

 1. **ACTION:** Proceed to [Create `pipenv` Virtual Environment](./02_create_virtual_environment.md)